yousefan/AED-algorithm/README.md

 # AED-algorithm
-Hyperspectral Anomaly Detection With Attribute and Edge-Preserving Filters simulation in matlab
+It's an implementation and simulation of "perspectral Anomaly Detection With Attribute and Edge-Preserving Filters" paper simulation in matlab